BSocSc (Hons) (International) Pathway

 The BSocSc (Hons) International Pathway is a four-year programme which enables students on the BSocSc (Hons) Degree to study abroad for a year in an approved University outside Ireland.

-The BSocSc (Hons) (International) Pathway is a four-year, full-time honours degree programme during which students are provided with a broad grounding in Social Policy, Sociology, Studies in Psychology, Economics and Philosophy.
+The BSocSc (Hons) (International) Pathway is a four-year, full-time honours degree programme during which students are provided with a broad grounding in Social Policy, Sociology, Psychology, Economics and Philosophy.
 The First Year offers a foundation in the Social Sciences.
-The Second and Fourth Years of the degree emphasise applied learning and include a social analysis dissertation/project in the Fourth Year.
+The Second and Fourth Years of the degree emphasise applied learning and include a social research dissertation in the Fourth Year.
 The Third Year of the degree is spent studying abroad.
-The BSocSc (Hons) International Pathway will be available to students entering First Year of the degree programme from 2020/21.

 The degree does not, however, provide a professional qualification in any one of the areas covered.
 Students wishing to become Social Workers or Youth and Community Workers will have to undertake further professional training at Postgraduate level, for example the Master of Social Work (MSW) degree or the Postgraduate Diploma in Youth Work.
 Students wishing to be eligible for postgraduate studies in Sociology must have taken at least 45 credits of Sociology overall in the Second and Fourth Years, including SC2014 Classical Social TheorySC2015 Critical Social TheorySC3001 Contemporary Social Theory and SC3055 Research Project 2 (or equivalent i.e. SS3031 Social Research Report).